JonnyBro/beatrun/README.md

 This version should works on any version of the game (Base version is known good, Chromium has some issues and I don't have time to fix them).

 ## Animations
-You can use *Beatrun Animations Installer* if you want to change your animations, there are new ones (from Beatrun Reanimated project) and OG (but fixed) ones, OG is default.<br>
+You can use *Beatrun Animations Installer* if you want to change your animations, there are new ones (from Beatrun Reanimated project) and OG (but fixed) ones, OG is default.
+Just press a key on your keyboard with the number of the animations you want to install (If it doesn't change animations, run installer as admin).<br>
 Installer source can be found [here](/BeatrunAnimInstaller/)

 # Installation